tlswg/tls13-pkcs1/draft-davidben-tls13-pkcs1.md

 deployments from adopting TLS 1.3.
 The new code points allow such deployments to upgrade without replacing the keys.
 TLS 1.3 fixes a privacy flaw
 {{?PRIVACY=DOI.10.23919/TMA.2017.8002897}} with client certificates, so upgrading is a particular benefit to these deployments.
+TLS 1.3 is also a prequisite for post-quantum key exchanges {{?I-D.ietf-tls-hybrid-design}}, necessary for deployments to protect traffic against retroactive decryption by an attacker with a quantum computer.

 Additionally, TLS negotiates protocol versions before client certificates.
-When sending a ClientHello, a TLS-1.3-capable client cannot determine if the server will request a legacy key.
-It may then offer TLS 1.3, to upgrade connections to other servers.
-A TLS-1.3-capable server that requests client certificates cannot then distinguish such a client from one with modern keys.
-It may then negotiate TLS 1.3 and send a CertificateRequest.
-The connection would then fail due to the legacy key, when it previously succeeded at TLS 1.2.
+Clients send ClientHellos without knowing whether the server will request to authenticate with legacy keys.
+Conversely, servers respond with a TLS version and CertificateRequest without knowing if the client will then respond with a legacy key.
+If the client and server, respectively, offer and negotiate TLS 1.3, the connection will fail due to the legacy key, when it previously succeeded at TLS 1.2.

 To recover from this failure, one side must globally disable TLS 1.3 or the client must implement an external fallback.
 Disabling TLS 1.3 impacts connections that would otherwise be unaffected by this issue, while external fallbacks break TLS's security analysis and may introduce vulnerabilities
 {{POODLE}}.
-The new code points reduce the pressure on implementations to select one of these mitigations.
+The new code points reduce the pressure on implementations to select one of these problematic mitigations and unblocks TLS 1.3 deployment.

-However, the new code points also reduce the pressure on implementations to migrate to RSASSA-PSS.
+At the same time, the new code points also reduce the pressure on implementations to migrate to RSASSA-PSS.
 The above considerations do not apply to server keys, so these new code points are forbidden for use with server certificates.
 RSASSA-PSS continues to be required for TLS 1.3 servers using RSA keys.
+This minimizes the impact to only those cases necessary to unblock TLS 1.3 deployment.

 Finally, when implemented incorrectly, RSASSA-PKCS1-v1\_5 admits signature forgeries {{MFSA201473}}.
 Implementations  producing or verifying signatures